oloapinivad/MiLES/README.md

 *v0.4 - June 2017*
 - Tibaldi and Molteni (1990) blocking index is now computed by blocking_fast.R
-- Weather regimes k-means clustering over North Atlantic.
+- Weather regimes k-means clustering over North Atlantic is now available.
 - Reformulation of input Z500 files, now based on a single NetCDF file: to handle 360-days and 365day calendar package PCICt is now required.
+- Figures updates and various bug fixing.

 *v0.31 - May 2017*
-- Comparison of EOFs and Blocking figures with any other MiLES-generated dataset
+- Comparison of EOFs and Blocking figures with any other MiLES-generated dataset.
-- Beta-version of sign-check for main EOFs
+- Beta-version of sign-check for main EOFs.
-- Reformulation: each script is made by R function + can be run from command line
+- Reformulation: each script is made by R function + can be run from command line.
-- Change folder structure to simplify portability
+- Change folder structure to simplify portability.
-- Code consolidation and folder/variable name normalization
+- Code consolidation and folder/variable name normalization.

 *v0.3 - May 2017*
-- Blocking Events definition by Davini et al. (2012) now avaiable
+- Blocking Events definition by Davini et al. (2012) now avaiable.
-- Removed dependencies from fields and spam R packages
+- Removed dependencies from fields and spam R packages.
-- Support for figures format in png, pdf or eps - by J. von Hardenberg
+- Support for figures format in png, pdf or eps - by J. von Hardenberg.
-- Removed dependencies on R-files saving blocking data (using now NetCDF)
+- Removed dependencies on R-files saving blocking data (using now NetCDF).
-- Blocking timeseries available in NetCDF
+- Blocking timeseries available in NetCDF.
-- NetCDF4 Zip for blocking output files
+- NetCDF4 Zip for blocking output files.
-- Support for different model calendar: 30-day, Gregorian and No-Leap-Year
+- Support for different model calendar: 30-day, Gregorian and No-Leap-Year.
-- ~36x faster linear regression for EOFs (.fit.lm function)
+- ~36x faster linear regression for EOFs (.fit.lm function).
-- new ~2x faster largescale.extension.if() function
+- new ~2x faster largescale.extension.if() function.
-- Improved speed in blocking for long timeseries: ~2.5x faster for 30years (predeclaration of arrays)
+- Improved speed in blocking for long timeseries: ~2.5x faster for 30years (predeclaration of arrays).
-- Minor bugs in axis legends (removal of image.plot)
+- Minor bugs in axis legends (removal of image.plot).
-- Readme in markdown format
+- Readme in markdown format.

 *v0.2 - Apr 2017*
-- Support for Arctic Oscillation
+- Support for Arctic Oscillation.
-- External unique configuration file
+- External unique configuration file.
-- Psuedo-universal adaptability to any model data
+- Psuedo-universal adaptability to any model data.
-- Automated script for R package installing
+- Automated script for R package installing.
-- Adaptation to geopotential/geopotential height data
+- Adaptation to geopotential/geopotential height data.
-- Climatological blocking data are stored in NetCDF
+- Climatological blocking data are stored in NetCDF.
-- Now on GitHUB
+- Now on GitHUB.

 *v0.11 - Mar 2015*